PeterZbinden/TempFileStream/README.md

 [NuGet.org](https://www.nuget.org/packages/TempFile)

 # TempFile
-A Library that helps the User to deal with ephemeral Streams that need to be persisted to local disk and cleaned up later.
+A Library that helps the User to deal with short-lived Streams that are too large to just keep in memory.
+An Example of such a usecase could be:
+Your logic needs to download a file, perform some operations on it and upload it somewhere else.

+'TempFile' helps by providing a Stream to a Temp-File that you wan write to/read from and gets deleted as soon as it is disposed.

 ### Add Namespace
 ```csharp